HBrock/rfc9481bis/draft-brockhaus-lamps-rfc9481bis.md

 The SLH-DSA signature algorithm is defined in [FIPS 205](#NIST.FIPS.205).

 The Stateless Hash-Based Digital Signature Algorithm (SLH-DSA) is a quantum-resistant digital signature scheme standardized by the NIST.
-This document specifies the use of the SLH-DSA in CMP in a pure mode and a pre-hash mode using either SHA2 or SHAKE.
+This document specifies the use of the SLH-DSA in CMP in the pure mode (Pure SLH-DSA) using either SHA2 or SHAKE.
+Although, OIDs for using HashSLH-DSA are specified in {{I-D.ietf-lamps-x509-slhdsa}}, {{RFC9814}} only specifies the Pure SLH-DSA for usage with [CMS](#RFC5652).
+Therefore, only Pure SLH-DSA signature algorithm OIDs are listed below.

-The Pure SLH-DSA signature algorithm using SHA2 is identified by the following OIDs:
+The Pure SLH-DSA signature algorithm using SHA2 ({{SHA2}}) is identified by the following OIDs:

 ~~~~ asn.1
    id-slh-dsa-sha2-128s OBJECT IDENTIFIER ::= {